-Organisations have been using tape as a means of back-up for decades.
-While it has been a tried and trusted method, that doesn’t mean that it’s still the best solution for your back-up needs.
-Many have seen the comparisons to disk back-up, which largely land in favour of tape back-up due to its low-cost capabilities which outweigh pros of disk back-up, but most modern organisations have moved to incorporate both into their business continuity and disaster recovery strategies.
-Now, there is a viable third solution which is safe, cost-effective, fast, and doesn’t require any designated physical storage space to replace tape: cloud-based back-up.
+Organisations have been using tape as a means of backup for decades.
+While it has been a tried and trusted method, that doesn’t mean that it’s still the best solution for your backup needs.
+Many have seen the comparisons to disk back-up, which largely land in favor of tape back-up due to its low-cost capabilities which outweigh the pros of disk back-up, but most modern organisations have moved to incorporate both into their business continuity and disaster recovery strategies.
+Now, there is a viable third solution which is safe, cost-effective, fast and doesn’t require any designated physical storage space to replace tape: cloud-based backup.

 Why do people still use tape?